hpcaitech/SwiftInfer/README.md

 ![performance](./assets/performance.jpg)

-We are still working on further performance improvement and adapt to the TensorRT V0.7.1 APIs.
+We are still working on further performance improvement and adapting to the TensorRT V0.7.1 APIs.
 We also notice that TensorRT-LLM has integrated StreamingLLM in their [example](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/llama#run-llama-with-streamingllm) but it seems it is more suitable for single text generation instead of multi-round conversations.

 ## 🗺 Roadmap